-The Humanities and Social Sciences (HASS) curriculum engages students in understanding the complexities of the world, focusing on history, geography, civics and citizenship, and economics and business.
+The Humanities and Social Sciences (HASS) curriculum engages students in understanding the complexities of the world, focusing on history and geography.
 It develops critical thinking, ethical reasoning, and research skills while fostering an appreciation of cultural diversity, sustainability, and global interconnectedness.
-In Semester 2, students select topics to examine in depth, enabling them to explore areas of interest.